prack/php-rack/README.md

 To Do
 -----

+* Consider an MD5 implementation that doesn't require a whole string to be in-memory
 * Documentation on when Prack uses PHP primitives vs. Prb wrappers
 * Prack\_Apache\_Compat to make apache's mod_php (mostly) compatible with the Rack specfication
 * Rack config